SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 I am a Ph.D. student at the École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)) and a research assistant at the [Idiap Research Institute](https://www.idiap.ch/en).
 I am doing my research at Robot Learning and Interaction group (RLI) under the supervision of [Dr.Sylvain Calinon](https://calinon.ch/).

 My research in robotics lies at the intersection of data-efficient machine learning and control engineering.
-In particular, using **tensor approximation techniques** I am developing algorithms for Robot Control, Reinforcement Learning, and Motion Planning that were previously considered to be intractable.
+In particular, using **low-rank tensor approximation techniques** I am developing algorithms for Robot Control, Reinforcement Learning, and Motion Planning that were previously considered to be intractable.

-If you are curious about my research, checkout my [(previous work)]((https://sites.google.com/view/ttgo/home)) where I proposed a new methodology, called TTGO, for global optimization of non-convex functions encountered in robotics.
-It provides state-of-art results to solve some of the problems in robotics including inverse kinematics, motion planning and control, and it was applied in in projects Learn-Real and MEMMO.
+If you are curious about my research, checkout my [(previous work)]((https://sites.google.com/view/ttgo/home)) which proposes a new methodology for global optimization of non-convex functions encountered in robotics.
+In my latest work, this is being used to develop optimal control techniques robotic systems (including those having discontinuities arising from contact).

-My latest work is development of approximate dynamic programming algorithm,called TTPI, which provides a novel way to design controllers for highly nonlinear systems, including systems invloving hybrid states and actions.
 The approach beats state-of-art approximate dynamic programming and reinforcement learning algorithms for control synthesis for several benchmark control problems commonly encountered in robotics.
-This was developed under the Learn-Real project.

- In one of my previous works, I have also developed fast algorithms to find the Fourier series coefficients for higher dimensional functions which lead to a scalable ergodic exploration algorithm ([paper](https://sites.google.com/view/ergodic-exploration/)).
-This was applied in the project CoLLaboratE for industrial assembly tasks.

  Currently, I am trying to scale up well-known reinforcement learning algorithms that were previously considered to suffer from the curse of dimensionality.